carbon-design-system/carbon-website-archive/src/content/getting-started/developers/other-frameworks.md

 tabs: ['Vanilla', 'React', 'Angular', 'Other Frameworks']
 ---

-<page-intro>The Carbon Design System supports vanilla JS, React and Angular as core parts of the product.
-But you can still build components even if you're using a different framework.</page-intro>
+The Carbon Design System supports vanilla JS, React and Angular as core parts of the product.
+But you can still build components even if you're using a different framework.

 ## Development options